shekmenon039/shekmenon039/README.md

 - 👋 Hi, I’m @shekmenon039
 - 👀 I’m interested in Operating Systems and Firmware Engineering
-- 🌱 I’m currently learning in bootloaders and OSes
+- 🌱 I’m currently learning in bootloaders and OSes for all machines
 - 💞️ I’m looking to collaborate on anything related to firmware development
 - 📫 How to reach me - You can reach me on LinkedIn - www.linkedin.com/in/shekhar-menon039

 <!---